 Tokyo Disney Resort 35th Anniversary “Happiest Celebration!” runs now through March 25, 2019.
 This year-long celebration features special entertainment, decorations, merchandise, food, and the debut of the brand new parade “Dreaming Up” at Tokyo Disneyland (replacement for the Happiness is Here parade).

 The celebration is happening at Tokyo Disneyland, Tokyo DisneySea, and the Disney Hotels.
-The event is in addition to the seasonal events for both Parks throughout the year.
+The event is in addition to the seasonal events for both Parks throughout the year (this includes decorations).
 The only exception to this being no Disney’s Easter at Tokyo Disneyland for 2018 (due to the beginning of the anniversary).

 See our Tokyo Disney Resort Events Guide 2018 for a full calendar.

 This guide gives you everything you need to know (and then some) about this special event, including our best tips and advice to make the most out of your visit.
 Pair this with our 200-page e-book on Tokyo Disneyland and you’ll be unstoppable in the Parks!

 - Tips & Recommendations